seanox/xml-micro-exchange-php/manual/README.md

 RewriteRule (.*) service.php
 ```
 Root can also be used.
-A context path is not required.
+A context path is not required, but it is recommended to use a context path
+that ends with a non-alphanumeric character to make the separation between URL
+and XPath more visible.

 ## Seanox Devwex
 ```